firebolt-db/godocs/docs/API_reference/using-sync-queries.md

 - **Firebolt database and engine** &ndash; You must have access to a Firebolt database.
 If you do not have access, you can [create a database]({% link Guides/getting-started/get-started-sql.md %}#create-a-database) and then [create an engine]({% link Guides/getting-started/get-started-sql.md %}#create-an-engine).
 - **Firebolt service account** &ndash; You must have an active Firebolt [service account]({% link Guides/managing-your-organization/service-accounts.md %}) for programmatic access, along with its ID and secret.

+To submit a synchronous query programatically, use a Firebolt SDK to send an HTTP request with the SQL query to Firebolt's API endpoint.

+### Using a firebolt SDK

+Use a Firebolt SDK to connect to a Firebolt database, authenticate securely, and run queries with minimal setup.
+The SDK provides built-in methods for running queries, handling responses, and managing connections.
+All Firebolt SDKs support synchronous queries.
+See the documentation for each SDK or driver for specific details on how to submit synchronous queries programmatically:

+* [Node.js SDK]({% link Guides/developing-with-firebolt/connecting-with-nodejs.md %}) &ndash; Firebolt Node.js SDK
+* [Python SDK]({% link Guides/developing-with-firebolt/connecting-with-Python.md %}) &ndash; Firebolt Python SDK
+* [JDBC Driver]({% link Guides/developing-with-firebolt/connecting-with-jdbc.md %}) &ndash; Firebolt JDBC Driver
+* [SQLAlchemy]({% link Guides/developing-with-firebolt/connecting-with-sqlalchemy.md %}) &ndash; Firebolt SQLAlchemy adapter
+* [.NET SDK]({% link Guides/developing-with-firebolt/connecting-with-net-sdk.md %}) &ndash; Firebolt .NET SDK
+* [Go SDK]({% link Guides/developing-with-firebolt/connecting-with-go.md %}) &ndash; Firebolt Go SDK

 ### Firebolt API endpoint

 To submit a synchronous query programmatically, use the following API endpoint: